clearwind-ca/service-catalog/docs/design-notes.md

-Design notes and project goal.
+Some design notes and project goal.

 ## Visibility